EVerest/everest-core/docs/source/tutorials/ocpp16.rst

 ===================================

 To be able to follow the further explanations, you should be familiar with the configuration of EVerest modules.
-Take a look into :doc:`TODO EVerest Module Concept </explanation/detail-module-concept>` for that.
+Take a look into :doc:`EVerest Module Concept </explanation/detail-module-concept>` for that.

 To configure the OCPP module of everest-core, find the available configuration parameters in the :doc:`module documentation </explanation/modules/OCPP/index>`, and read through them